yfperezg/frisbhee/readme.md

-# FRISBEE
+# FRISBHEE
-# FRIedmann Solver for Black hole Evaporation in the Early universe
+# FRIedmann Solver for Black Hole Evaporation in the Early universe